 We're raising money to support the future of the JCC.
 Funds will go towards keeping our nonprofit going.
 Multi-year commitments for 5 years are essential for sustainability and ensuring our future.

-From the SLO Jewish Film Festival, to camp, to the Jewish Learning Festival, Apples & Honey and Hanukkah, the JCC brings the area SLO community together with its programs and services.
-JCC is the unifying force for the organized Jewish community, as well as a voice of diversity in SLO County.
-It also runs a social service arm, Jewish Family Services, helping out dozens of clients each year with micogrants to pay bills, or connecting them with other area resources.
+From the SLO Jewish Film Festival, to Camp Shoreshim, to the Jewish Learning Festival, the Apples & Honey Festival and Hanukkah Downtown, the JCC-Federation of San Luis Obispo brings the local community together with its programs and services.
+The JCC is the unifying force for the organized Jewish community, as well as a voice of diversity in SLO County.
+It also runs a social service arm, Jewish Family Services of SLO, assisting many clients each year with micro-grants to pay for necessities and connecting them with other resources they may need.

 In order to continue on as a nonprofit, hire an Executive Director, and sustain its operations, the JCC needs your multi-year commitment for at least the next 5 years.
-This will ensure our beloved programs to continue and our JCC to expand and grow as our community needs.
+This will ensure our beloved programs to continue and our JCC to expand and grow as our community needs grow.

 If you are looking to lower your taxable income and satisfy a Required Minimum Distribution from a retirement account, you may want to consider a qualified charitable distribution (QCD) to the JCC.